microtick/docusaurus/docs/overview.md

 ### Rethinking Price Discovery

 To create such a trading system, we've borrowed a concept from game theory called the **Shelling point** and adapted it for trading using a well-known financial derivative: the option.
 Options are well suited as a blockchain oracle reward / slashing mechanism because the mathematics are well-known and the incentive structure is proven.
-For example, if an oracle slashes participants for being outliers during a sampling window, then no one will want to be the first to put in new prices as they change.
-Options solve this by assigning a **time duration** to each quote and an accuracy range to manage stale quots.
+For example, if a traditional oracle slashes participants for being outliers during a sampling window, then no one will want to be the first to put in new prices as they change.
+Options solve this by assigning a **time duration** to each quote and an accuracy range to manage stale quotes.

 ### Promoting Decentralization